 There are numerous Jungyos, which can be translated either as a regional or exhibition tournament held on April, August and October, a period in between the main tournaments.

 While most Jungyos are held in rural communities, a few are held in central Tokyo as well.
-For example, in August 2017, there are plans to hold a Jungyo at Aoyama Gakuin University (8 Aug), in the Odaiba district (23 and 24th Aug) and at the Kitte Shopping Mall near the Tokyo Station (27 Aug).
+In the last few years a Jungyo has been held at Aoyama Gakuin University, in the Odaiba district and at the Kitte Shopping Mall near the Tokyo Station, all happening in August.

 The program will feature a comical explanation of the rules, chance to see the wrestlers getting their distinctive hairstyle done, and small kids challenging the wrestlers.
 There are also head to head battles of the top ranked wrestlers towards the end of the program, usually happening around 3 pm.
 The results in the exhibition don't really mean anything for the wrestlers so the atmosphere is much more relaxed in comparison with the actual tournaments (Imagine a friendly match in soccer).